voxa-org/Voxa/README.md

 # Voxa

-Voxa is a sleek, lightweight, native macOS Discord client built using SwiftUI.
+Voxa is a sleek, lightweight, native (WebKit) macOS Discord client built using SwiftUI.
 Designed for speed, efficiency, and a modern user experience, it brings the best of Discord to your Mac in a fully optimized package.

 ## This project is currently not functioning for users with the new Discord UI until the next release.